Academic Success

 I was able to fulfill the educational opportunities that my parents worked hard for and had provided for me.
 My parents believed and emphasized that having an education was the great “equalizer” in our society and afforded you many more opportunities in life.

-What is one piece of advice you would give to incoming first-generation college students now?
+What advice would you give to an incoming first-generation college student?

 What does being a first-generation college student/grad mean to you?